 Never visit Saguaro National Park without having a sufficient supply of water.
 Dehydration can occur quickly in a desert.
 Don’t wait to drink when you get thirsty.
 Stay continually hydrated.
 It is recommended that each person have at least 1 gallon of water per person per day.

 Keep in mind there are no bottle filling stations anywhere but the visitor centers.
 Before you head out to explore, know where bottle-filling stations are located and fill up every time you’re near one.
-To stay hands-free, consider using a hydration pack.
-I use a smaller one for short hikes (up to 2 miles) and a larger one for any hike longer than 2 miles.
-The larger one fits perfectly in my Osprey Tempest backpack which, by the way is awesome.
-I refill my hydration packs every chance I get.

 Get to Know the Saguaro